dribnet/purvs/README.md

 ### Color Glyphs

 I have been working on making my glyph system out of rotated rectangles.
 I would like the rectangles to become lighter with the change in saturation and for them to become larger with a larger brightness.
-For the saturation I plan on doing something to do with the rotation.
+For the hue I have made the shape rotate which looks quite cool.